Who does what during a Belenios election ?

 fingerprint of the public credentials.

-verifies that the number of voters corresponds to the voter list used during the setup and that the fingerprint of the voter list corresponds to the fingerprint saved before, for instance using the following command:
+verifies that the number of voters corresponds to the voter list used during the setup, as well as the total weight of the election in case of a weighted vote, and that the fingerprint of the voter list corresponds to the fingerprint saved before, for instance using one of the commands suggested here;

-verifies that the fingerprint of the list of the public credentials corresponds to the fingerprint that has been saved, for instance with:
+verifies that the fingerprint of the list of the public credentials corresponds to the one displayed close to their name;

-during the election, the credential authority can, when a voter asks, send him again his private credential if he lost it.
+during the election, the credential authority can, when a voter asks, send them again their private credential if they lost it.

 verifies that the voting records given by the administrator corresponds to the ballots in the ballot box.
 This verification can be done with the command: